pierky/bgp-large-communities-playground/tests/README.md

 # Results

-Tests that I ran using this *playground* brought me to file some reports and issues to devs teams which quickly followed up with improvements: I'm sure these enhancements would have all been completed soon or later even if this toy had never existed, but I'm satisfied I have speeded up them.
+Tests that I ran using this *playground* brought me to file some reports and issues to devs teams which quickly followed up with improvements: I'm sure these enhancements would have all been completed soon or later even if this toy had never existed, but I'm satisfied I have speeded them up.

 - A *cosmetic* bug in BIRD [has been fixed](https://github.com/BIRD/bird/commit/a46e01eeef17a7efe876618623397f60e62afe37).
 - GoBGP added support for large BGP communities on [policies](https://github.com/osrg/gobgp/issues/1133).